deckhouse/virtualization/docs/USER_GUIDE.md

 EOF
 ```

+When restoring a virtual machine from a snapshot, it is important to consider the following conditions:

-If the `VirtualMachineIPAddress` resource to be recovered is already present in the cluster, it must not be attached to another virtual machine, and if it is a resource of type Static, its IP address must match.
-The recovered secret with automation must also fully match the recovered secret.
-Failure to meet these conditions will cause the recovery to fail.
+1. If the `VirtualMachineIPAddress` resource already exists in the cluster, it must not be assigned to another VM .
+2. For static IP addresses (`type: Static`) the value must be exactly the same as what was captured in the snapshot.
+3. Automation-related secrets (such as cloud-init or sysprep configuration) must exactly match the configuration being restored.

+Failure to do so will result in a restore error .
+This is because the system checks the integrity of the configuration and the uniqueness of the resources to prevent conflicts in the cluster.